-Kidsafe operate the annual 'Close the Gate on Backyard Pool Drowning' campaign aimed towards Victorian backyard swimming pool owners to conduct safety checks on all swimming pool and spa safety fences in the lead up to the summer months.
+Kidsafe's annual 'Safe Barriers Save Lives' backyard pool safety campaign is aimed towards Victorian backyard swimming pool owners urging them to conduct safety checks on all swimming pool and spa safety fences in the lead up to the summer months.
 SPASA Victoria is a major sponsor of this campaign.

 Drowning is one of the leading causes of death for Australian children under 5 years of age.
 Robert Caulfield, President of Kidsafe Victoria said, “Studies have shown pool fencing, particularly isolation fencing, to be effective in reducing the risk of drowning.
 However, evidence suggests that a large number of child drowning incidents occur as a result of pool fencing that is faulty or non-compliant with Australian Standards”.Here are some tips for consumers when installing or maintaining a pool or spa fence: